How to Reach Out to a Someone Suffering From Drug Addiction - The Discovery House Los Angeles CA

 Physical Indicators

-When trying to determine whether or not your friend is a drug addict, there are a few physical clues you can look out for.
+When trying to determine whether or not your friend is a drug addict and may need to visit a drug detox center, there are a few physical clues you can look out for.

 These include frequent nosebleeds, constant sniffing, and/or a runny nose.
 Red, bloodshot, and often glassy eyes can also indicate drug addiction.
 Their eyes may also appear dilated.